This Faraday's law calculator will help you find the electromotive force induced in a closed circuit. In this accompanying article, we will:

 Decide on the cross-sectional area and the number of turns in the loop.
 For example, you can use a circular coil with a cross-section of 30 cm2 and ten turns.

 Find out what is the magnitude of the magnetic field.
 For instance, we can assume a field of 0.4 teslas.

-Calculate the change in magnetic flux as the product of magnetic field and the cross-sectional area:
+Calculate the change in magnetic flux as the product of the magnetic field and the cross-sectional area:

-Now, determine how long does it take the magnetic field to change by 0.4 T. We can assume that it took 8 seconds.
+Now, determine how long it takes the magnetic field to change by 0.4 T. We can assume it took 8 seconds.

-Use the Faraday's law formula to calculate the electromotive force:
+Use Faraday's law formula to calculate the electromotive force:

-The induced voltage is equal to 0.0015 V. The minus sign indicates that the direction of the current opposes the direction of the magnetic flux.
+The induced voltage is equal to 0.0015 V. The minus sign indicates that the current's direction opposes the magnetic flux's direction.